 - Plastic surgeries and Reconstruction: Cancers tend to distort our natural body shape and size.
 Such distortion can impact one’s confidence and emotional aspect.
 To improve facial esthetics and other areas of the body, plastic reconstructive surgeries for a crucial part of surgical oncology.
 Some examples include complex head and neck reconstruction, breast reconstruction, genito-urinary reconstruction, soft tissue cancer reconstruction and others.

-- Biopsy: Biopsies are carried out for various reasons such as diagnosis, prevention and excision of tumours or suspected tissues.
+- Endoscopy/Biopsy: Biopsies are carried out for various reasons such as diagnosis, prevention and excision of tumours or suspected tissues.

 - Head and neck surgery: Cancers of the head and neck can be treated with minor surgical procedures as well as complex ones depending on the location and size of the cancer.
 Some examples of head and neck cancer surgeries include flap and grafting procedures, biopsies, tracheostomy, incision and drainage, palliative surgeries, endocrine surgeries and others.